lysmarine/lysmarine_gen/README.md

 can make it to build it directly from your source code on GitHib via CircleCi and distribute it on CloudSmith or other place.
 It doesn't take that much effort or coding, some dedication required (surely).

-## Supported Boards

-At this time targeted SBCs are :
- - RaspberryPi

 # Steps to create your own LysMarine BBN Edition image

 * Create GitHub account